bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO We also could use some thinking about how to make sure that turrets don't get to keep that range-boost and target things that no searchlight has spotted yet

+-- TODO Write a bug report against the usage of trigger_type_mask and how non-turrets just totally ignore it.
+--      And how it's so damn awkward to set up a blacklist for an entity that you don't want even-just-turrets to attack.

 -- TODO Electricity consumption

 -- TODO are we using 2 spaces to indent or 4?
 Get it straight. control.lua is the biggest offender so far

+-- TODO Test compatibility for 'boosting' friendly turrets with something complicated like the water gun mod.

+-- TODO Add emojis / icons to the mod name (Look at how the water gun mod makes them show up in game on the infopanel)

 -- TODO So, the normal turrets infobox reflects whatever light effects (from shooting) that the turret produces.